ichizhov/ExtensibleCommands/Docs/Section7.md

 ## 7.2.
 Possible future development of Extensible Commands.

 The described version of the Extensible Commands is trimmed down to a very basic level and many potential additions were removed or not pursued in favor of keeping the library relatively small and simple.
-This section discusses some of the features that may be implemented if the Extensible Commands library can is modified and/or extended to address problems and requirements of specific software applications.
+This section discusses some of the features that may be implemented if the Extensible Commands library is modified and/or extended to address problems and requirements of specific software applications.

-Most of the functionality described in this section requires modification of the library code.
+Most of the functionality described in this section requires modifications of the library code.
 These modifications could be a part of the continuous development of the library or branched off and modified specifically for the application.
 In C# there is also a possibility to create extension methods that allow adding new functionality to classes without modifying their code.
 However, in Java, there is no such option, and Extensible Commands code modification is necessary.

-The features described here would be more difficult to implement alternatively, especially to introduce them into an already existing application.
+The features described here would be more difficult to implement alternatively, and especially to introduce them into an already existing application.

 ### 7.2.1.
 Estimation and measurement of execution time.